qdrant/qdrant/README.md

 Qdrant introduces support for sparse vectors in addition to the regular dense ones.

 Sparse vectors can be viewed as an extension of BM25 or TF-IDF searches.
-However, they also allow to harness the capabilities of transformer-based neural networks to effectively weigh individual tokens.
+However, they also harness the capabilities of transformer-based neural networks to weigh individual tokens effectively.

 ### Vector Quantization and On-Disk Storage

-Qdrant provides a set of options to make vector search cheaper and more resource-efficient.
+Qdrant provides multiple options to make vector search cheaper and more resource-efficient.
-Built-in vector quantization allows to reduce RAM usage up to 97% and dynamically manage the trade-off between search speed and precision.
+Built-in vector quantization reduces RAM usage by up to 97% and dynamically manages the trade-off between search speed and precision.

 ### Distributed Deployment